 Members have collected Toys for Tots, which was timed to coincide with our annual production of The Nutcracker.
 Our members gathered more than 180 toys for needy children in our community during their month long campaign.

-Our outreach projects and performances included the United Way Kickoff, blankets made for flood victims and gift bags as holiday gifts for children in need, Dance It Forward Food Drive, York Light Up the Night, Baby & Kids Expo, York Symphony Children’s Concert, and the Degas Project, a joint collaboration with the York Arts Association and Cultural Alliance of York.
+Our outreach projects and performances included the United Way Kickoff, blankets made for flood victims and gift bags as holiday gifts for children in need, Dance It Forward Food Drive, Light Up York, Baby & Kids Expo, York Symphony Children’s Concert, and the Degas Project, a joint collaboration with the York Arts Association and Cultural Alliance of York.

 Individually, our members also dedicated many hours of service to the community.
 Some of the agencies included Leg Up Farm, York Rescue Mission, and Make-A-Wish.
 Members have also provided leadership to several area high school dance teams and student governments.